NathanSepul/Tutorial-Appollo/README.rst

 First start
 -----------

-Place you in flutter folder `tutoral _appollo` and launch the
+Place you in flutter folder ``tutoral_appollo`` and if it not already not connect you to appollo